We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Conclusion

 \section{Conclusion}

-To defend the adversarial patch attacks aiming the object detection, in this paper, we present two different defense methods, one is signature-based and the other is signature-independent.
+To defend the adversarial patch attacks aiming at object detection, in this paper, we present two different defense methods, one is signature-based and the other is signature-independent.
 At first, we find that many adversarial patch pixels possess a discriminating characteristic.
 Accordingly, a defense filter is developed to exclude these patch pixels from the input such that the filtered adversarial patch loses its attack efficacy.
-This signature-based defense is demonstrated to be effective and efficient for the existing attack.
-However, it is also proven to be ineffective to an improved attack algorithm.
-In order to provide robust defense to potential attacks, we propose a general signature-independent detection method.
-The method is based on an insightful observation that the local semantics of an adversarial patched example is inconsistent with its local semantics.
-The signature-independent detection is be proven to be effective to known and unknown attacks, although it is relatively slow.
+This signature-based defense is demonstrated to be effective and time-efficient for the existing attacks.
+However, it might be ineffective against the potential risks.
+To provide a robust defense against potential and unknown attacks, we propose a general signature-independent detection method.
+The method is based on an insightful observation that the global semantics of an adversarial patched example is inconsistent with its local semantics.
+The signature-independent detection has been proven to be effective against known and unknown attacks, although it is relatively slow.
 Essentially, the two defenses are complementary to each other and can be used for different scenarios, or be combined to get a comprehensive protection.